richmahn/en_tn/1th/front/intro.md

 #### What are the major issues in the text of the Book of 1 Thessalonians? ####

 For the following verses, modern versions of the Bible differ from older versions.
-The ULB text has the modern reading and puts the older reading in a footnote.
+The ULT text has the modern reading and puts the older reading in a footnote.
 If a translation of the Bible exists in the general region, translators should consider using the reading found in those versions.
 If not, translators are advised to follow the modern reading.

 * "May grace and peace be to you" (1:1).
 Some older versions read: "Grace and peace to you from God our Father and the Lord Jesus Christ."
 * "Instead, we were as gentle among you as a mother comforting her own children."
 (2:7)  Other modern versions and older versions read, "Instead, we were like babies among you, as when a mother comforts her own children."